 In 1992, Minneapolis hosted the NCAA Men's Division I Basketball Championship.

-On February 2, 1996, the lowest temperature ever recorded in Minnesota was −60 °F (−51 °C) at Tower.
+On February 2, 1996, Minnesota recorded its lowest temperature ever at −60 °F (−51 °C) in Tower.

-In 1996, swimmer Tom Malchow won an Olympic silver medal.
+In 1996, Swimmer Tom Malchow won an Olympic silver medal.

-Between 1980 and 2000, 40 of Minnesota's 87 counties lost residents.
+Between 1980 and 2000, 40 of Minnesota's 87 counties experienced a loss of residents, indicating a shift towards urban centers.

 Swimmer Tom Malchow won an Olympic gold medal in the 2000 Summer games.